miku/span/docs/span.md

   `span-tag -c <(echo '{"DE-15": {"any": {}}})' intermediate.file`

-There are a couple of content filters available: `any`, `doi`, `issn`, `package`, `holdings`, `collection`, `source`.
+There are a couple of content filters available: `any`, `doi`, `issn`, `package`, `holdings`, `collection`, `source` and `subject`.
 These content filters can be combined with: `or`, `and` and `not`.
 The configuration can be seen as an expression forest.
 The top level keys are the labels, that will be injected as `x.labels` into the document, if the filter below the key evaluates to true.

 More complex example for a configuration file: